open-component-model/ocm/docs/reference/ocm_add_resource-configuration.md

     If not specified the version from the chart will be used.
     Basically, it is a good practice to use the component version for local resources This can be achieved by using templating for this attribute in the resource file.

+  - **<code>helmRepository</code>** *string*

+    This OPTIONAL property can be set, if the helm chart should be loaded from a helm repository instead of the local filesystem.
+It describes the base URL of the chart repository.
+If specified, the <code>path</code> field must describe the name of the chart in the chart repository, and <code>version</code>
+    must describe the version of the chart imported from the chart repository

   - **<code>repository</code>** *string*